Skip to Content

 No matter what type of battery you choose for your motorcycle, it won't work properly if it isn't maintained properly, especially during the off-season.
 Follow these tips to maintain and get the longest life possible out of your battery.

-1. Keep It Charged - Use a battery charger to maintain your motorcycle battery during the off-season or other long periods of inactivity.
+Keep it charged - Use a battery charger to maintain your motorcycle battery during the off-season or other long periods of inactivity.

-Note: Lithium batteries have a low self-discharge rate and may require less charging maintenance during the off-season.
+Note: Lithium batteries have a log self-discharge rate and may require less charging maintenance during the off-season.
 Keep your lithium battery at around 50% when storing it for long periods of time.

 Example: 12-volt AGM charger goes with a 12-volt AGM battery.